MarcFletcher/OpenPokerAI/README.md

 This was one of many side projects by [MattDean](https://github.com/MattDean) and [MarcFletcher](https://github.com/MarcFletcher) between 2009 and 2013.
 Since then we got distracted with life and the code has sat on a shelf ever since.

 Back then the field of ML was orders of magnitude less sophisticated than it is today so some of the ML implementations demonstrated here might now be considered out-of-date.
-Since 2013 we've also learnt a lot about how to create large software projects so please don't judge what still looks like a 'hacky' project.
+Since 2013 we've also learnt a lot about how to create large software projects so please don't judge what still looks like a 'hacky' project, e.g. we don't have many tests which should really exist.
 We feel it is better to share it sooner in its current form, warts and all, rather than later or never.

 ## Getting started